 Joseph Franz Maria Anton Hubert Ignatz Fürst und Altgraf zu Salm-Reifferscheidt-Dyck (1773-1861) was born in Schloss Dyck, Germany.
-He was the owner of the castle located in the Rhineland, and was generally referred to simple as Prince Salm-Dyck.
+He was the owner of the castle located in the Rhineland and was generally referred to simply as Prince Salm-Dyck.
 In 1800, he started building glass-houses in the castle for collecting succulents.
-By 1835 he had one of the finest collection in Europe.
+By 1835 he had one of the finest collections in Europe.

-Salm-Dyck’s contributions to Haworthia are not very significant, as he passively accepted the names from others like Willdenow, Haworth, De Candolle and Jacquin.
+Salm-Dyck was very productive both in his numerous publications and in his outstanding botanical illustrations.
 His most impressive work was the Monographia Generum Aloes et Mesembryanthemi (1836-1863), which consisted of lithographed and partially colored plates, among which 56 plates were dedicated to Haworthia.